On the boundaries of highly connected, almost closed manifolds: Vanishing curves in Adams spectral sequences, by Robert Burklund

 \begin{proof} Any map which is of Adams filtration $k$ can be factored into a composite of $k$ maps each of Adams filtration 1.
 Then, by pasting diagrams as shown below it will suffice to prove the lemma for $k=1$.

 Using the associated cofiber sequence

 we can build the diagram below.

-In this diagram, the first pair of maps in each row form cofiber sequences and the right-most map in each row is a colimit-comparison map.
-Now, $g$ and $h$ satisfy the conditions of \Cref{lemm:syn-cof}.
-Therefore the left-most square is cocartesian and the third vertical map is an equivalence, which provides the desired factorization of $\nu(f)$. \end{proof}
+In this diagram, the first pair of maps in each row form cofiber sequences and the right-most map in each row is an assembly map.
+Now, since $f$ has positive Adams filtration it is zero on $E$-homology and therefore $g$ and $h$ satisfy the conditions of \Cref{lemm:syn-cof}.
+This implies that the left-most square is cocartesian and the third vertical map is an equivalence, which provides the desired factorization of $\nu(f)$. \end{proof}

 Before we can relate the bigraded homotopy groups of $\nu X$ to the $E$-based Adams spectral sequence of $X$, we must engage in a brief discussion of completion and convergence.

 \begin{dfn} A spectrum $X$ is said to be \emph{$E$-nilpotent complete} if the $E$-based Adams resolution for $X$ converges to $X$.
 In this paper we will make use of two instances of this: \begin{itemize} \item Any bounded below, $p$-local spectrum $X$ is $\BP$-nilpotent complete \cite[Theorem 6.5]{BousfieldLocalization}. \item Any bounded below, $p$-complete spectrum $X$ is $\mathrm{H}\mathbb{F}_p$-nilpotent complete \cite[Theorem 6.6]{BousfieldLocalization}. \end{itemize} \end{dfn}